 When planning regularly occurring layoffs, such as those due to grant or contract funding reductions, enter the request into the layoff request tool at least 8 weeks in advance to ensure the layoff action takes place on your requested effective date.
-Use netid\yourUWNetID and your UW NetID password to log-in.
+Use netid\yourUWNetID with your NetID password to log-in.
 Your HR consultant will contact you to review the layoff process.

 Complex layoffs require advanced discussion and more planning; see the section below.